-590 WORKSHOP IN FAMILY AND CONSUMER SCIENCES Prerequisite: at least junior standing.
-Investigation on current issue or topic in selected areas of home economics and 'amily ecology.
-May be on off-campus study tour or an on-campus full-time group meeting.
+WORKSHOP IN FAMILY AND CONSUMER SCIENCES 1-3 credits Prerequisite: at least junior standing.
+Investigation on current issue or topic in selected areas of family and consumer sciences.
+May be on off-campus study tour or an on-campus full-time rerequisites: 596, 605.

-PRACTICUM IN PARENT AND FAMILY EDUCATION Prerequisites: 596, 605.
 Provides on-site opportunities to apply parent and family education skills.
-Includes a review of strategies, ethical considerations, and supervision by the on-site
+Includes a review of strategies, ethical considerations, and supervision by the on-site rerequisite: 265, comparable course, or permission.
+Practical application that reviews and analyzes various patenting techniques with major emphasis on the evaluation of parent education programs